Top 10 Red Flowers That Attract Hummingbirds

 Why we love it: When the blooms are spent, the seedpods make attractive additions to wreaths or fall arrangements.

-They might be newer to the scene, but these perennial favorites from perennialresource.com show why red is a can’t-miss color for any bloom.
+These perennial favorites show why red is a can’t-miss color for any bloom.

-Yarrow.
-This drought-tough perennial most commonly comes in yellow, but now you can get red and pink hues, thanks to cultivars like Strawberry Seduction and Paprika.
+Yarrow This drought-tough perennial most commonly comes in yellow, but now you can get red and pink hues, thanks to cultivars like Strawberry Seduction and Paprika.
+Buy It: Yarrow plants at Burpee.com